SqueezyDough/web-design-1920/README.md

 ### Testing hypotheses
 #### Different voice pitches can't translate to sign language
-It can, interpreters use mimics and face expressions to add emotions / picth differences.
+It can, interpreters use mimics and face expressions to add emotions / pitch differences.

 #### Closed captions don't always explain what is going on in the background.
 Yes, for deaf people some captions do not make any sense.
 Captions such as `scary background music` can't be interpreted by someone who has never heard music to begin with.
 Which doesn't mean they can't experience sound in some way.
 Displaying rithm can provide extra context to a scenario.
 When the music is loud, like in a cinema, see can feel vibrations coming from the speakers, which also give the scenario extra depth.
 For example, it can indicate loud music playing in a bar, which tells her people can't hear eachother very well.